SteveJustin1963/tec-Music-Module/README.md

 see the text on pcb for proof, signed Ken Stone, well done!! whats in the rom ? whats the other socket for ?

 ![](https://github.com/SteveJustin1963/tec-Music-Module/blob/master/pics/60723986_2355547531390157_8583667062189064192_n.jpg)

 ## Music Synthesiser - COMPUMUSE 1983
-the other pcb seems to be a version of the magazine, the crystal is broken off. see magazine https://github.com/SteveJustin1963/tec-Music-Module/blob/master/docs/EA%201983-08%20August.pdf
+the other pcb seems is a version from EA magazine, the crystal is broken off. suspect another TE board.
+see magazine https://github.com/SteveJustin1963/tec-Music-Module/blob/master/docs/EA%201983-08%20August.pdf

 ![](https://github.com/SteveJustin1963/tec-Music-Module/blob/master/pics/sbs-comp1.png)